Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Supporting Proofs and Illustrative Examples

-We begin by rederiving a somewhat standard result of probability, which states that the covariance between two variables can be rewritten as a covariance between a variable and an expectation value.
+Next, we rederive a somewhat standard result of probability, which states that the covariance between two variables can be rewritten as a covariance between a variable and an expectation value.